 5. HOW TO STORE RISPERIDONE

 Keep this medicine out of the sight and reach of children.

-Daunorubicin should not be used after the expiry date which is stated on the carton.
-The expiry date refers to the last day of the month.
+Do not use this medicine after the expiry date which is stated on the blister and carton.
+The expiry date refers to the last day of that month.